kolenaIO/kolena/docs/metrics/root-mean-squared-error.md

 Like [MSE](./mean-squared-error.md) and [MAE](./mean-absolute-error.md) a large value is indicative of poor performance.

+!!!example
+    You can access an example use of Root Mean Squared Error on the [STS Benchmark](https://shorturl.at/Y6nS9) on Kolena's public dataset.

 ## Implementation Details

 RMSE is calculated by first computing the mean of the squared differences between the predicted values and the actual